 Arbor Day in Edmonton

 Edmonton’s Arbor Day is celebrated each year on the Friday prior to May 10.
-(2016 was an exception with Edmonton's Grade 1 class celebration held on May 13)

 Did you know?

-Each year over 15,000 children receive seedlings.
+Each year about 15,000 children receive seedlings in Edmonton.

 Read more about who started Arbor Day and why!

 Edmonton children grow up with their trees and some people even move their trees when they buy a new house!
 Read some local Arbor Day tree stories.
 Do you have a tree story to tell us?
 Please add it to the Arbor Day stories too!